Chandru-crypted/EmbeddedTrackActivites/README.md

 # Embedded C Programming Examples with Continuous Integration and Code Quality

+# Seat heater application

+## Activity 1 in detail

-# Project to switch on a LED if both the buttons are pressed
+### To switch on a LED if both the buttons are pressed

 ## NoSwitchPressed